Passengers at Avinguda de Gabriel Roca near Son Sant Joan airport with a Ryanair aircraft in the background

 Conclusion — observe, negotiate, prepare

 Whether Ryanair will become a pioneer for Chinese short-haul jets in Europe is open.
 For Palma and Son Sant Joan it means: watch closely, don't celebrate prematurely.
-We will notice it first in the booking portals — and later perhaps in the changed sound of the sky over the island.
+We will notice it first in the booking portals — and later perhaps in the changed sound of the sky over the island, as discussed in Ryanair threatens further cuts: What it means for Mallorca.

 Until then, Avinguda de Gabriel Roca remains a good place to watch people hurrying to work, shops opening and discussing airplanes.
 Some issues resolve overnight; others require meetings, tests and a dose of healthy distrust — plus concrete plans so that Mallorca is not just a transit point but a partner in important negotiations.